 How to apply

-The studentships are available to UK and EU students who meet the UK residency requirements.
-EU nationals who do not meet the residency requirements may still be eligible for ‘a fees-only award’ which covers the tuition fees at RCUK level and Research Training Support Grant (RTSG), but no stipend.
+The studentships are available to UK and EU nationals who meet the UK residency requirements.
 Further information about eligibility you can find in RCUK Training Grant Guide.

 Within equal opportunities principles and regulations, applications will be assessed in the light of a candidate’s ability to meet the required criteria.
 Students will be evaluated by application and by interview performance.

-Fully funded for a minimum of 3.5 years, studentships cover: (i) a tax-free stipend at the standard Research Council rate (at least £14,296 per annum for 2017-2018), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
+Fully funded for a minimum of 3.5 years, studentships cover: (i) a tax-free stipend at the standard Research Council rate of at least £14,553 per annum (subject to indexing), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
 Studentship(s) are available to UK and EU students who meet the UK residency requirements.

 Selection process: Shortlisting will take place as soon as possible after the closing date, and successful applicants will be notified promptly.
-Shortlisted candidates will be invited for an interview to be held at the University of Sheffield the w/c 12 February 2018.
+Shortlisted candidates will be invited for an interview to be held at the University of Sheffield on 16 and 19 February 2018.

 ACCE PhD Projects

 Lead supervisor: Prof. Michael Brockhurst